National Registration Identity Card: Privacy issues

 For years, the NRIC number has been used by both government and commercial organisations as an unambiguous and "tidy" identifier for Singaporeans.
 Full NRIC numbers have been listed to identify winners of lucky draws.
 It is possible to borrow books from the National Library Board simply by scanning the barcode on a borrower's NRIC card at self-service kiosks, without requiring further authentication.
 Such instances have led to questions of possible fraud and identity theft.
 In response to such concerns, only the last three or four digits and the letters are publicly displayed or published as the first three digits can easily give away a person's age.
+This is known as a "masked NRIC number".
 Tighter privacy advice to stop indiscriminate collection and storage of NRIC numbers was issued in September 2018 by the Personal Data Protection Commission.
 It also encouraged organisations to develop alternative methods to identify and verify individuals.

+In December 2024, the Singaporean government announced a significant policy shift regarding NRIC numbers, moving away from masked NRIC numbers towards treating them as public identifiers, similar to names.
+This change was prompted by concerns that the current practice of masking NRIC numbers creates a "false sense of security" and leaves citizens vulnerable to potential misuse.
+The Ministry of Digital Development and Information (MDDI) emphasised that NRIC numbers should be used strictly for identification purposes and not for authentication.

+The policy shift was initially highlighted when the Accounting and Corporate Regulatory Authority (ACRA) launched its new Bizfile portal that displayed full unmasked NRIC numbers in search results.
+Following public concern, ACRA temporarily suspended the search function and later reinstated it with modifications, requiring users to pay a fee to view full NRIC numbers.

+In response to these changes, the Association of Banks in Singapore (ABS) announced that banks would conduct a thorough review of their practices regarding NRIC usage, particularly emphasising that NRIC numbers alone cannot be used for financial transactions and that multi-factor authentication would continue to be required for online banking services.

+The Personal Data Protection Commission (PDPC) has indicated that it will update its guidelines following consultations with industry stakeholders and the public regarding the new policy direction on NRIC numbers.